Maximum residue levels for nicotine

 Impacted Products

-Rose hips, herbs, edible flowers, wild fungi, teas, herbal infusions, spices
+Rose hips, herbs, edible flowers, wild fungi, teas, herbal infusions, spices, coffee

 What is changing?

-After new data were made available, a targeted risk assessment of maximum residue levels for nicotine was carried out by EFSA (2023).
-EFSA concluded that for spices (seed, fruit, root, bark, bud, flower pistil, and aril spices) a nicotine MRL of 0.3 mg/kg is safe for consumers.
-The European Commission has therefore reinstated for all spices the MRL of 0.3 mg/kg (which applied before 15 September 2023 to seed/fruit spices).
+Previously, a targeted risk assessment of maximum residue levels (MRLs) for nicotine carried out by EFSA (2023) concluded that a nicotine MRL of 0.3 mg/kg on spices (seed, fruit, root, bark, bud, flower pistil, and aril spices) is safe for consumers.
+So for all spices the European Commission has reinstated the MRL of 0.3 mg/kg that applied before 15 September 2023.

 Other nicotine MRL changes introduced in 2023 are set out in Table 1.
-The MRLs for all other products not listed in Table 1 are set to the limit of determination (LOD, the lowest level that can be detected using the most modern and reliable analytical methods).
+The MRLs for all other products not listed in Table 1 are set to the LOD.

 Why?